woodpecker-ci/woodpecker/docs/src/pages/awesome.md

 A curated list of assets (tools, projects, blog posts) related to Woodpecker CI.

-If you want to add a new entry, open a pull-request against [awesome.md](https://github.com/woodpecker-ci/woodpecker/edit/main/docs/docs/92-awesome.md).
+If you want to add a new entry, open a [pull-request](https://github.com/woodpecker-ci/woodpecker/edit/main/docs/docs/92-awesome.md).

 ## Official Resources